A Guide to Understanding Self-Harm & Addiction

 NSSI can also manifest itself in excessive drug abuse.
 When a person feels heavy and has negative emotions, they try to hide them with various drugs.

-These can be a short-term relief, but in the long-term, they too have negative consequences on ourselves.
+These can be a short-term relief, but in the long-term, they too have negative consequences on us.

 We can become depressed and anxious, leading to even more negative thoughts.
 This also magnifies the need to inflict self-harm.